lokeshkonjeti/Toll_Booth_Sim/README.md

 **Helper functions:**
-clip_box(box, w, h) → clamps a bbox to image bounds (no negative or out-of-frame coords). expand_box(box, w, h, scale=0.12) → grows the bbox by a % on each side.
-This can be helpful for OCR (as it can give the reader a little area around the plate to validate better). crop(img, box) → returns the image region for the bbox. draw_box(img, box, color, label) → draws a rectangle + text label on the frame. now_utc_iso() → ISO 8601 timestamp in UTC for logging.
+clip_box(box, w, h) → clamps a bbox to image bounds (no negative or out-of-frame coords).

+expand_box(box, w, h, scale=0.12) → grows the bbox by a % on each side.
+This can be helpful for OCR (as it can give the reader a little area around the plate to validate better).

+crop(img, box) → returns the image region for the bbox.

+draw_box(img, box, color, label) → draws a rectangle + text label on the frame.

+now_utc_iso() → ISO 8601 timestamp in UTC for logging.

 **CLI arguments (parse_args):**
---video → path, 0 for webcam, or RTSP URL.
+--video → path, or 0 for webcam.

 --out → annotated video output path (annotated.mp4).

 --jsonl → if set, append one JSON object per detection here.

 --device → '' (auto), 'cpu', or GPU id like '0'.

 --conf-veh, --conf-plate → confidence thresholds for the two detectors.

 --ocr-lang → EasyOCR languages (e.g., "en" or "en,pt").

 --ocr-gpu → use GPU for EasyOCR if available.

 --show → live preview window (Esc to quit).

 --save-crops, --crops-dir → save OCR plate crops for QA/datasets.

 # Test on a video file